What are lumps on pets?

 Breast cancer – mammary tumours

-While some lumps in the mammary glands in female dogs can be harmless, others are amongst the most aggressive forms of cancer.
+While some lumps in the mammary glands in female dogs can be seen, others are amongst the most aggressive forms of cancer.
 In male pets, mammary lumps are often particularly nasty.
-In most cases, surgical removal of mammary lumps is advisable.
+In all cases, these lumps must be checked.

 Warts are more common in older animals and look like a small tag of skin attached to the coat.
 They can be irritating and in some cases require removal.

 These are swellings filled with a creamy matter, often seen in older pets and found in the middle of the back.
-Sometimes the swellings become quite red, but normally do not cause any problems other than soreness.
+Sometimes the swellings become quite red, but normally do not cause any problems.
+Your local Greencross vet will be able to diagnose these and recommend an appropriate treatment path.

 Histiocytoma are a red button like lump that are usually found on young pets.
-They usually go away as rapidly as they appear, but it is best to have any lump checked by your vet.
+They usually go away in about 2-3 months.
+However it is highly recommended to have any lump checked by your vet.

 How can I tell if a lump on my pet is cancer?

 You cannot tell whether a lump is cancerous just by looking at it.
-Your veterinarian will examine the lump to see if they think it is suspicious.
+Your veterinarian will examine the lump and recommend the most appropriate testing moving forward.
 They will also examine your pet to see if they are healthy and if there are any other growths present.

-Biopsy examination is the best way to diagnose whether a lump is harmful or not.
-This involves putting a needle into the affected area to collect cells or cutting off a small piece of the lump while your pet is under anaesthetic.
-Once diagnosed, your vet will advise you of the best possible treatment (if treatment is required at all).
+Biopsy is the best way to diagnose whether a lump is harmful or not.
+This involves putting a small needle into the affected area to collect cells or by sampling the lump while your pet is under anaesthetic.
+Once diagnosed, your vet will advise you of the best possible treatment.

 Types of cancers – benign or malignant

-Benign – benign lumps may grow bigger but usually, do not spread.
+Benign – benign lumps may grow but usually, do not spread.
 Some growths may cause issues depending on where they occur.
-If they restrict movement, cause discomfort, or affect your pet’s breathing, they will need to be removed.
+If they restrict movement, cause discomfort, or affect your pet’s daily activities, they will need to be removed.

 Malignant – malignant lumps are more aggressive lumps which grow and can spread through the body and affect organs like the lungs and liver.
 Malignant growths must be removed before they spread elsewhere.